metiago/metiago.github.io/content/posts/zeromq.md

 +++

 Zeromq is a message library that allow developers to design "brokerless" application.
-The official website can be found <a href="https://zeromq.org/" target="_blank"> here </a>.
+The official website can be found at https://zeromq.org/.

-These samples was built with Jero MQ which is a  Java implementation of libzmq.
+These samples was built with Jero MQ which is a  Java implementation of libzmq https://github.com/zeromq/jeromq.
-You can find more about it <a href="https://github.com/zeromq/jeromq" target="_blank"> here </a>.

 pom.xml
 ```xml